Cartography of New Zealand: After the Treaty of Waitangi

-Following the Treaty of Waitangi in 1840, all lands of New Zealand came under the dominion of the British crown.
+Following the Treaty of Waitangi in 1840, all lands of New Zealand came under the dominion of the British Crown.
 The treaty allowed the tribes possession of their customary lands.
 Europeans wanting to purchase land negotiated through a government commission.
-If negotiations were successful, the applicant was given a crown grant that gave them ownership under British law.
+If negotiations were successful, the applicant was given a Crown grant that gave them ownership under British law.
 The purchases prior to 1840 were known as old land claims and required to go through the same process.
 Many of these claims were reduced in size from the original agreements.

 Various British schemas for colonisation were created and maps created to demarcate the land and attract investment.
 Also at this time Māori and Europeans were negotiating the sale of land.
 With the start of the Otago gold rush and discovery of the Nelson mineral belt, geologists and surveyors were hired to map inland New Zealand.
-By 1855 the Acheron and Pandora had mapped New Zealand's coast line in great detail.
+By 1855 the Acheron and Pandora had mapped New Zealand's coastline in great detail.

 The position of surveyor-general was created in the royal instructions of 1840.
 The first regulations for surveying were established in 1842, when surveyors were required to deposit their licenses with the surveyor general's office to be returned upon completion of a survey.
 In 1852, provinces were established and each established a survey department.
 These were often underfunded and most failed to systemise surveys in their territory, making boundaries unreliable because of gaps and overlaps between abutting surveys.
 Some small triangulation networks were established, and some cities established survey control points on routes known as standard traverses that surveyors could use as a basis for local surveys.
 In Otago, true north was determined at six points throughout the province.
 Local surveys could be linked to these points so that their angle measurements were consistent throughout the district.
 The districts were known as meridional circuits, a term that has persisted in New Zealand surveying.

-In 1875 Major H S Palmer of the Ordnance Survey of Great Britain presented a damning report on the state of the survey system to the New Zealand Parliament.
+In 1875 Major H. S. Palmer of the Ordnance Survey of Great Britain presented a damning report on the state of the survey system to the New Zealand Parliament.
 He recommended that a unified map projection was adopted and a single system of reference points was established across the country.
 In 1876, the provinces were abolished and the survey departments were combined.
 The chief surveyor of the Otago province, John Turnbull Thomson, was made surveyor-general of the new government survey department.
 Thompson established meridional circuits throughout the country as well as reorganising the way land records were identified and recorded.
 By 1880, the small original triangulation networks had been extended and joined throughout New Zealand.